Ethan0429/COSC102-Lab-Writeups/labs/lab5.md

 Once you've done all of the above, you've basically finished!
 But there are a couple things to look out for

 1. **MAKE SURE YOU'RE FORMATTING YOUR CODE NEATLY AND COMMENTING PROPERLY**.
 I made a small post about this on the Discord server, but it's very important you follow it.
 [Here's the link](https://discord.com/channels/935991929978621962/935991930582630404/945778803072974859).
 If you're not at least tangentially following that advice, you'll end up running into issues later down the line *I promise*.
+2. Make sure you're adhering to the rubric on the lab Canvas page.
+If you've not done everything as specified in the rubrik, then don't be surprised if your grade is penalized for it.
+That includes having your output match the solution output *exactly* (including any newline characters i.e. `\n`!)

 ## Hints

 - ### `const`
   a keyword that is added before a variable.
 If you use `const`, you are locking the value given to the variable in place for the entirety of your program.
 It's permanent, and you cannot change it.
-You won't ever `cin >> my_constant` either, because a `const` variable is defined at `compile time`, meaning you define its contents in your code before it's even run.
+You won't ever `cin >> my_constant` either, because a `const` variable is defined at "compile time", meaning you define its contents in your code before it's even run.
 If you create a const variable, it should almost always look something like

     ```c++
     // const array